-Generally speaking, the APE is in areas well-removed from major watercourses.
-As such, it has a low potential for prehistoric deposits except in the areas along the small unnamed bayou in the northwest of the survey area, shown on the earliest topographic maps.
+The APE is a reclaimed backswamp, well-removed from major watercourses.
+As such, it has a low potential for historic or prehistoric deposits.

-Several archaeological projects have covered parts of the APE.
-All have been of a level-of-effort sufficient to satisfy contemporary SHPO requirements but McIntire's 1980 study did not cover the entire area shown on the LDOA cultural resources map.
-None of these projects, however, covered more than a very small portion of the APE.
+No previous archaeological projects have covered the APE, though two projects (Crow et al. 2009 and Peyton and Mehok 2010) have covered its adjacent west boundary All projects listed have been of a level-of-effort sufficient to satisfy contemporary SHPO requirements but McIntire's 1980 study did not cover the entire area shown on the LDOA cultural resources map.